hsnr-gamera/gamera-4/README.md

 See the file ACKNOWLEDGEMENTS for additional contributors.

-This software is distributed under the GNU General Public License.
+This software is distributed under the GNU General Public License version 2, or (at your option) any later version.
 See the file LICENSE for more information.

 As the GNU GPL is only applicable to software, the accompanying